19hours/sg-statutes/Acts/Legal Profession Act.md

 (2) If the Board fails to determine any request within 3 months after it has been first submitted to it, the applicant may apply under this section as if the request had been determined adversely to him.

-(3) Every application under this section shall be made by summons in chambers in the petition of the appellant if he has filed a petition and otherwise by originating summons.
+(3) Every application under this section shall be made by summons if the applicant has filed an originating summons, and otherwise by originating summons.

+[42/2005 wef 01/01/2006]

 (4) The Judge hearing the application may, in his discretion, adjourn the application into open court.

-(5) Every such summonsin chambers or originating summons, as the case may be, shall be supported by evidence on affidavit and shall be served together with the affidavit on the Board and shall not be heard until after the expiry of 12 days after service on the Board.
+(5) Every such summons or originating summons, as the case may be, shall be supported by evidence on affidavit and shall be served together with the affidavit on the Board and shall not be heard until after the expiry of 12 days after service on the Board.

+[42/2005 wef 01/01/2006]

 (6) At or before the hearing of the application, the Board may submit to the Judge a confidential report which shall not be filed in court but a copy thereof shall be furnished to the applicant.